Is your money safe in the bank? Here’s how the FDIC has your back

 But what about your investment accounts?

 As you know, investing in the stock market comes with risk.
-But even securities have some protection, thanks to the Securities Investor Protection Corporation (SIPC).
+But even securities accounts can have some protection, thanks to the Securities Investor Protection Corporation (SIPC).

-The SIPC is a nonprofit corporation that protects investors against losses if their brokerage fails.
+The SIPC is a nonprofit corporation that protects investors against the loss of securities and cash held at SIPC member brokerages if their brokerage fails.
 It was created as part of the Securities Investor Protection Act of 1970, after the U.S. security market instability of the late 1960s.

-You can learn more about the difference between FDIC and SIPC, how you can protect the money in your brokerage or retirement accounts, and the limits of SIPC here.
+You can learn more about the differences between FDIC and SIPC insurance, how you can protect multiple brokerage accounts by the same customer based on separate capacity and the limits of SIPC here .